Hong Kong fund managers eye Shanghai stock linkup as China investment quotas run out

 The firm has more than 80 percent of its 21.8 billion yuan ($3.56 billion) quota used up or reserved for new products.
 That is a level that usually prompts fund managers to apply for a new quota from China's State Administration of Foreign Exchange.

-Quotas are typically assigned to financial centers which handle offshore yuan business, and then divided among fund managers in those locations.
+Quotas are typically assigned to financial centres which handle offshore yuan business, and then divided among fund managers in those locations.

 A large Chinese asset management firm in Hong Kong has been given approval by Hong Kong regulators to transfer part of its RQFII ETF to operate under the stock scheme and will make an announcement soon, according to a person with direct knowledge of the matter.